30 Secrets From Panera Employees

 People who aren’t sure where their next meal is coming from can seek out a Panera Cares location and get free food.
 “Panera has entire restaurants that are set up like this,” says an employee. “[You] pay what you want on the entire menu.
 It’s a great thing.”

 Panera may be famous for its bread, but don’t ask for it sliced.
 “I asked if I could order a couple pieces of bread on the side, I’ll pay whatever.
 Nope, you’d have to order an entire loaf,” says one customer who tried to order sliced bread with his soup.
-Even if you can’t get a couple slices of whole wheat bread to go with that soup, you can still make your Panera order healthier by eating some of the 43 Best Foods For Fiber along with your meal.
+Even if you can’t get a couple slices of whole wheat bread to go with that soup, you can still make your Panera order healthier by eating some of the high-fiber foods along with your meal.